Updated July 2, 2021.

 2. Hike to Kealakekua Bay

-This was our first hike on the Big Island, and it was a beautiful intro!
+This was our first hike on the Island of Hawai’i, and it was a beautiful intro!
 We started early, so we were two of maybe five people on the trail the whole time.
 I can never get enough of these ocean views!
 There is also a monument to Captain Cook at the bottom of the trail, and a plaque recounting the grisly historical event he was involved in here.
 You’ll have to go for yourself to see!

 3. Go to a Luau